Negotiating IP Rights in Industry Sponsored Research Agreements

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide counsel on negotiating and structuring industry-sponsored research agreements (SRAs) to allocate IP ownership.
+This CLE course will guide counsel on negotiating and structuring industry-sponsored research agreements (SRAs) to allocate IP ownership.
 The panel will outline the challenges of SRAs with nonprofit organizations and discuss key provisions of the SRA to protect IP rights and avoid unintended consequences.

 - Key provisions